orlagh-sweeney/f1-quiz/README.md

 ### Frameworks, Libraries and Programmes
 - [Balsamiq](https://balsamiq.com/): this was used to create wireframes in the planning stage of the project.
 - [Favicon](https://favicon.io/): this was used to generate a favicon for the website.
+- [Font Awesome](https://fontawesome.com/): this was used to add social media icons to footer to enhance user experience.
 - [Fontpair](https://www.fontpair.co/): this was used to find fonts that compliment each other.
 - [Google Fonts](https://fonts.google.com/): this was used to import fonts into the style.css file.
 - [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.